harenlin/2021-hw3/README.md

-# System Programming 2021: HW3
+# System Programming 2021: HW3 - Pseudo Thread
 Due on 2021/12/14 23:59

 ## 1. Goal
-0. Understand and simulate the concept of context switch.
+1. Understand and simulate the concept of context switch.
-1. Understand and learn some system calls about signals.
+2. Understand and learn some system calls about signals.
-2. Understand and learn to use `setjmp()`, `longjmp()`.
+3. Understand and learn to use `setjmp()`, `longjmp()`.
-3. Enjoy the journal in system programming.
+4. Enjoy the journal in system programming.

 ## 2. Problem Description
 In this programming assignment, we are going to simulate a user-thread library